hirrolot/metalang99/README.md

 ## Optimisation tips

 Generally speaking, the fewer reduction steps you perform, the faster you become.
-A reduction step is a concept formally defined in the [specification].
+A reduction step is a concept defined formally by the [specification].
 Here is its informal (and imprecise) description:

  - Every `v(...)` is a reduction step.
- - Every `ML99_call(op, ...)` induces as many reduction steps as required to evaluate `op` and `...` plus 1.
+ - Every `ML99_call(op, ...)` induces as many reduction steps as required to evaluate `op` and `...`.

 To perform fewer reduction steps, you can: